Joe Milazzo II, PE

-Under Joe’s leadership, the RTA has successfully advocated for the construction, enhancement, and advancement of more than 250 miles of freeway worth more than $3 billion along three successful countywide transit referenda and the launch of a new transatlantic flight.
+Under Joe’s leadership, the RTA has successfully advocated for the construction, enhancement, and advancement of more than 250 miles of freeway worth more than $3 billion along three successful countywide transit referenda, a new statewide low-cost mobility fund, and the launch of a new transatlantic flight.

 Joe’s primary roles and focuses with RTA are to:

 - Advance the business community’s transportation priorities and drive the regional agenda forward, in concert with more than 100 RTA member companies and more than 20 member chambers of commerce